Workers in Japan and South Korea rarely call in sick. In coronavirus fight, that’s a big problem.

 South Korean mobile carrier SK Telecom told its 5,400 employees to work from home, but electronics giants Samsung and LG say only pregnant women or employees whose children’s schools or day-care centers have been closed because of the virus can work from home.

-But, for some, it has taken an infection to force through the change.
+For some, it has taken an infection to force through the change.

 At Dentsu, Japan’s largest advertising agency, 5,000 employees at its Tokyo head office were told to work from home after an employee contracted the virus.
-Telecom giant Nippon Telegraph and Telephone also urged telework.
+Telecom giant Nippon Telegraph and Telephone has also urged telework.

-This week, Tokyo’s subway trains are not quite as packed as before, but they are still busy, underlining the journey Japan has to travel as it adapts to the epidemic.
+In recent days, Tokyo’s subway trains have not been quite as packed as before, but they are still busy, underlining the journey Japan has to travel as it adapts to the epidemic.

 “Japanese practice is that people go to work,” said Hiroyuki Noda, a councilor at the Cabinet Secretariat responsible for measures against infectious diseases.
-“Whether that can be changed — well that may be a challenging thing.”
+“Whether that can be changed — well, that may be a challenging thing.”

 Kim reported from Seoul.